jaymcgavren/jaymcgavren.github.io/_posts/2023-05-13-the-legend-of-zelda-tears-of-the-kingdom-notes.markdown

 ## Storytelling

 On the first sky archipelago, there are clouds blowing by.
 Over the land.
 Because the land is in the sky, right?
-I love this because it's a reminder of your elevation and it's also _really fucking cool_.
+I love this because it's a reminder of your elevation and it's also _really cool_.

 NPCs flinch when you run into them, or swing a weapon at them, or levitate a giant construction over them.
 That is all they do, but perhaps that's all it's reasonable to code them to do.